mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 You just implemented a social robot program as an FSM!

-## Epilogue: updating the "travel personality quiz" FSM
+## (thinking about) Updating the "travel personality quiz" FSM

 The true power of the FSM pattern is its maintainability.
-The crux of the FSM pattern is dividing the `main` function into the two functions that have separate concerns:
+The crux of the FSM pattern is dividing the `main` function into the three functions that have separate concerns:

 * the `input` function that focuses on turning incoming streams into "input" that the FSM can work with and
 * the `transition` function implements the FSM's transition function.
+* the `output` function that maps the outputs returned from `transition` into the outgoing streams (`sinks` in Cycle.js) to make side effects, e.g., trigger actions.

 This separation allows programmers to only update the portion of code in the two functions when they need to make the program more complex.